-Each individual Steering Committee member shall have one vote.
-Committee actions shall require a majority vote from a quorum of the Steering Committee.
-A quorum shall be defined as a simple majority of the Committee members, subject to the provision that at least one member from each of the Continua be present.
-With the exception of vacancies due to lack of appointment (as addressed in Section IV), if both appointees for a particular CoC are absent, a quorum is defined as the presence of two-thirds of the remaining members.
-Voting by simple majority will prevail except as may be provided elsewhere in these by-laws.
-The HMIS Lead shall retain the right to settle any matters not met with a consensus of a simple majority (i.e. 8-8 or 16-16 split in voting on an issue, HMIS Lead would hold the tie-breaker).
+Each Continuum of Care shall have one vote.
+Committee actions shall require a majority vote from a quorum of the Steering Committee (5 of 8 CoCs).
+A quorum shall be defined as a simple majority of the CoCs, subject to the provision that at least one member (or Proxy) from each of the Continua be present.
+A minimum of five of the eight CoCs must be present for any vote to occur.
+Voting by simple majority shall prevail except as may be provided elsewhere in these by-laws.
+The HMIS Lead shall retain the right to settle any matters resulting in a tie vote.